Zeta functions of regular arithmetic schemes at s=0: Weil- etale cohomology

-\section{Relationship with Lichtenbaum's definition over finite fields}
+\subsection{Relationship with Lichtenbaum's definition over finite fields}

 Let $Y$ be a scheme of finite type over a finite field $k$.
 We denote by $G_k$ and $W_k$ the Galois group and the Weil group of $k$ respectively.
-The (small) Weil-étale topos $Y^{sm}_W$ is the category of $W_k$-equivariant sheaves of sets on the étale site of $\bar{Y}=Y\times_{k}\bar{k}$.
-The big Weil-étale topos is defined as the fiber product
+The (small) Weil-\'etale topos $Y^{sm}_W$ is the category of $W_k$-equivariant sheaves of sets on the \'etale site of $Y\otimes_{k}\overline{k}$.
+The big Weil-\'etale topos is defined \cite{Flach-moi} as the fiber product

 where ${B^{sm}_{G_k}}$ (resp. $B_{W_k}$) denotes the small classifying topos of $G_k$ (resp. the big classifying topos of $W_k$).
-By \cite{Geisser-Weiletale} one has an exact triangle in the derived category of $Ab(Y_{et})$
+The topoi $Y_W$ and $Y_{W}^{sm}$ are cohomologically equivalent (see \cite{Flach-moi} Corollary 2).
+Therefore, by \cite{Geisser-Weiletale} one has an exact triangle in the derived category of abelian sheaves on $Y_{et}$

 where $\gamma:Y_W\rightarrow Y_{et}$ is the first projection.
 Applying $\mbox{R}\Gamma(Y_{et},-)$ and rotating, we get